 History

 Regalant Silken Windhounds is a small, home-based kennel located in mid-Michigan.
-We began breeding and whelping litters in 2021 after years of research and work with mentors.
-Plume was meant to be the kennel’s foundation, but due to unfortunate timing and some bad luck, the first litter was out of Pretzel.
+I began breeding and whelping litters in 2021 after years of research and work with mentors.
+I breed an average of 1 to 2 litters each year, though because I am still a newer kennel, there are some years where I may not have any litters at all.

 My focus